Eugene32/README-Generator/README.md

 ### How to execute and use:
 * Type "node index.js" on the console/terminal/command.
-* Answer the corresponding answers to the questions.
+* Provide the corresponding answers to the questions.
   * You will be prompted to for the title, description, installation instruction, purpose/usage, instruction on how to contribute, testing portion, to choose a license via list, and how you can be reached as the developer.

 ### Limitations: